Purpose of this framework

 Practical application of this framework

 The childcare and education sector can use this generic framework to update existing protocols.
 Childcare centres and schools are then responsible for creating or updating their own protocol based on this framework and the sector-specific protocol.
-The protocol for each childcare centre or school describes the extent to which the measures are applied and how.
+Their own protocol describes the extent to which the measures are applied and how.
 In any case, legal requirements must always be met.
 In addition, childcare centres and schools are responsible for the implementation, execution and monitoring of compliance with the national measures of the Dutch Government, occupational health and safety laws, instructions issued by local authorities such as the Municipal Health Service (GGD), and the recommendations of this generic framework.

 Generic principles for childcare, host parent childcare, pre-school and out-of-school care, primary education, special primary education and special education (for ages 0-12 years)